Audi dabbles in $1,395 monthly subscription program

 MORE: Care By Volvo is Netflix-style subscriptions for cars; here are the details

 The program is essentially a long-term version of Silvercar, Audi's limited market rental car division.
-Audi launched Silvercar in Austin about six years ago and has since extended the daily rental service two about two dozen other cities.
+Audi launched Silvercar in Austin about six years ago and has since extended the daily rental service to about two dozen other cities.
 Audi said that it will use Silvercar to administer Audi Select in Texas.

 Additionally, Audi Select subscribers have access to 24 days of Silvercar rentals in different cities.